 Sigfox messages are small and optimized for sensors, as they require only a small amount of power.

 The Sigfox payload is limited to 12 bytes (excluding the payload headers).
 Although this might seem to be a very restricted payload size, there's actually a lot that can be done with 12 bytes.

-The example below shows how you could structure 12 bytes to send a set of GPS coordinates along with speed, acquisition time and the battery voltage.
+The example below shows how you could structure 12 bytes to send a set of GPS coordinates along with battery voltage, number of satellites received, acquisition time and speed.

 When considering a technology for your device, it is crucial to understand how much it will cost you, in all its aspects.